Author Archive: Guest Author

 Great book covers compel readers to grab and buy the book.
 This feat is a veritable art form in itself.
 Often, either authors take this matter for granted and spend little effort to ensure it looks artfully compelling, or worse, they take matters into their own hands and do the artwork themselves.
 This would be okay if they really know what they are doing.
 Often, the DIY approach proves devastating to first-time authors without enough book cover art experience.

-How to Write a Psychological Thriller
+How to Write a Series of Short Stories

 Write What You Can Know Well – 10 Internet Sources for Research